NrgXnat/oasis-scripts/README.md

 ### Note on Unix file formatting

-The comma-separated file you send to the script must be Unix-formatted.
-If it is not, you will receive "Illegal character" errors when you run the script.
+The comma-separated file you send to the script must be Unix-formatted - the file must not have Microsoft Windows line endings.
+If the file is incorrectly formatted, you will receive "Illegal character" errors when you run the script.
 To do this, you can use one of the following options:

 #### Using `tr`
 ```